fraupflaume/rpivotTable/README.md

 ### rpivotTable:  pivottable for R

+This version of rpivotTable builds on the work of the original designers.
+If you use this version your filter pop-ups will render in the correct spot.
+Additionally, when using `rendererOptions`. you may have had to execute code like this:

+>`tbl$x$params$rendererOptions <- tbl$x$params$rendererOptions[[0]]`

+<b>You do not need to do this with this package.</b>

 The rpivotTable package is an R [htmlwidget](http://htmlwidgets.org)  visualization library built around the Javascript [pivottable](http://nicolas.kruchten.com/pivottable/examples/)  library.

 PivotTable.js is a Javascript Pivot Table library with drag'n'drop functionality built on top of jQuery/jQueryUI and  written in CoffeeScript  (then compiled to JavaScript) by Nicolas Kruchten at Datacratic.
 It is available under an MIT license